Michael Dobson (footballer): Injury-affected final seasons (2004–2006)

 Dobson began the 2004–05 season as the Bees' regular starting right back, but a torn cartilage suffered in September 2004 saw him lose his place to stand-in right back Kevin O'Connor and the captaincy to midfielder Stewart Talbot.
 He won back his place upon his return in January 2005, but began to drift out of the starting lineup in February and a broken arm suffered in a match versus Stockport County on 2 April ended his season.
 He made 23 appearances and scored one goal during 2004–05.
 Dobson appeared sparingly as a midfielder during the early months of the 2005–06 season and later admitted in 2019 that he and manager Martin Allen "didn't see eye-to-eye".
-He departed on loan for the remainder of the campaign on 24 November 2005, a move which generated funds to extend the loan of Darren Pratley, who had usurped Dobson in the midfield pecking order.
-Dobson was released in May 2006 and finished his Brentford career on 211 appearances and seven goals.
+On 24 November 2005, he departed to join high-flying Championship club Reading on loan for the remainder of the campaign.
+The move which generated funds to extend the loan of Darren Pratley, who had usurped Dobson in the midfield pecking order.

-Reading (loan)

-Dobson reunited with his former Brentford management team of Steve Coppell and Wally Downes at high-flying Championship club Reading on 24 November 2005, on a loan running until 1 February 2006.
-Though he had yet to be called into the first team squad, the loan was later extended until the end of the 2005–06 season and his only appearance for the Royals came as a 53rd-minute substitute for Steve Sidwell in a 3–1 victory over Stoke City on 17 April 2006.
+Dobson reunited with his former Brentford management team of Steve Coppell and Wally Downes at Reading, but his only appearance for the Royals came as a 53rd-minute substitute for Steve Sidwell in a 3–1 victory over Stoke City on 17 April 2006.
 Reading celebrated promotion to the Premier League at the end of the season, though Dobson did not receive a Championship-winners' medal.

+Dobson was released by Brentford at the end of the 2005–06 season and ended his career with the club on 211 appearances and seven goals.